 Confirmation only requisitions are designed to assist the district staff in an easier procurement method for specific items and/or services.
 This type of requisition allows district staff, with the approval of the principal or director, to charge certain items without having to obtain a purchase order in advance.
-Once the item(s) is purchased, the campus must (1) create a requisition with detail information regarding the purchase and include "confirmation only" in the last line of the requisition cart in "special instructions", (2) attach a copy of the invoice in TEAMS on the last line of the requisition.
+Once the item(s) is purchased, the campus must (1) create a requisition with detail information regarding the purchase and include "confirmation only" in the last line of the requisition cart in "special instructions", (2) attach a copy of the invoice in Frontline on the last line of the requisition.
 Confirmation only purchases only apply to a minimum number of designated items/services.
 The only valid purchases using "confirmation only" includes grocery items, professional services and contracted repairs (small dollar only).
 Failure to comply with this procedure may result in personal payment by the employee.
 Contact the purchasing department if there is a question prior to charging items with a vendor.

-• United Supermarket is one of the approved vendors for grocery related items.
-All campuses have one or more UCards from United Supermarket in order to purchase from all Abilene locations.
+- United Supermarket is one of the approved vendors for grocery related items.
+All campuses have one or more UCards from United Supermarket to purchase from all Abilene locations.
 District employees are required to show both the UCard and district employee identification badge at register.
 The UCards are disbursed through the district's accounts payable department.
 A "confirmation only" requisition shall be created for United Supermarket purchases.
-A copy of itemized receipt shall be attached to the last line of the requisition cart in TEAMS through "attachment."

-Note: A Ucard is not a credit card.
+A copy of itemized receipt shall be attached to the last line of the requisition cart in Frontline through "attachment."
+Note: A Ucard is not a credit card. - HEB Supermarket is another approved vendor for grocery related items.
+All campuses have one or more courtesy cards from HEB to purchase from the Abilene location only.
+District employees are required swipe the card and select "credit."
+District employees should show identification badge at register.
+The courtesy cards are disbursed through the district's accounts payable department.
+A "confirmation only" requisition shall be created for HEB purchases.
+A copy of itemized receipt shall be attached to the last line of the requisition cart in Frontline through "attachment."
+Note: A HEB courtesy card is not a credit card.